gwylimblackburn/genomic_clines_input/README.md

 The script assumes zero genotype error (see Gompert and Buerkle 2012).

-Example files are provided for an admixed population (n=100 individuals) and two parental populations (n=30 individuals each), each scored for 10 SNPs.
+Example files are provided for a fake admixed population (n=100 individuals) and two fake parental populations (n=30 individuals each), each scored for 10 SNPs.

 References: